How to Apply

 You may also find our Guide to Applicants useful.

-Applying for the TOC
+Applying for the Test of Competence

 Please read all the information below carefully before you complete and submit your application.

-To apply for the Test of Competence (TOC) you must:
+To apply for the TOC you must:

-- complete an Evidence of Practice Questionnaire
+4. complete an Evidence of Practice Questionnaire

-attach copies of anonymised patient records
+5. attach copies of anonymised patient records

-provide a copy of your CV/Resume
+6. provide a copy of your CV/Resume

-provide a copy of the pages from your passport that have your personal details; and
+7. provide a copy of the pages from your passport that have your personal details; and

-You will only be invited to attend a TOC assessment interview once we have all of the documents above and are satisfied that your application is complete.
+You will only be invited to attend a TOC assessment interview once we have all of the documents above and we are satisfied that your application is complete.

 1. Letter from the educational institution which awarded your chiropractic qualification

-The letter must include:
+The transcript must include:

-your full name
+- your full name

-your chiropractic qualification
+- your chiropractic qualification

-the date you achieved your qualification
+- the date you achieved your qualification

 2. Module Information and Learning outcomes